SirJackYang/SirJackYang-SFM-Model-Building-QT/README.md

 The build used: MVG-MVS

-The 3D visual used: cloudcompare - ccviewer
+The 3D visual used: cloudcompare - ccGLWindow

 **How to use?**